BPSO: Third arrest made in Benton homicide case

 BOSSIER PARISH, La.
+(KTAL/KMSS) – A Shreveport woman has become the third person to be arrested in connection with the murder of a Benton man found shot to death in his front yard.

-(Bossier Parish Sheriff’s Office news release) – Bossier Sheriff Julian Whittington says a Shreveport woman was arrested Tuesday afternoon for her involvement in the murder of 31-year-old Caleb Pippenger of Benton back in mid-March.
+According to a statement released by the Bossier Parish Sheriff’s Office, 29-year-old Shawna M. Jones was arrested Tuesday afternoon for her involvement in the murder of 31-year-old Caleb Pippenger of Benton back in mid-March.

-Shawna M. Jones, 29, of the 100 block of Brewster St., was taken into custody in Shreveport earlier today by the U.S. Marshals Fugitive Task Force.
-Bossier Sheriff’s Office detectives had obtained a warrant for her arrest as a Principal to Second Degree Murder.
+The sheriff’s office says Jones was taken into custody in Shreveport earlier in the day by the U.S. Marshals Fugitive Task Force after BPSO detectives got a warrant for her arrest as a Principal to Second Degree Murder.

-Jones was taken to the Bossier Maximum Security Facility where she faces a $250,000 bond.
+Jones was taken to the Bossier Maximum Security Facility, where she is being held on $250,000 bond.

 Bossier Sheriff’s Office detectives are continuing their investigation.